Quick and Easy Guide to Washing Towels

 - Avoid fabric softener.
 It may seem counterintuitive, but one of the best ways to keep towels soft is to skip the fabric softener.
 Both liquid fabric softener and dryer sheets contain oils that coat the fabric’s fibers, making them stiff and less absorbent.

 - Use the right amount of detergent.
 Like fabric softener, excess detergent can accumulate on the towel’s fibers, limiting absorbency.
 If your towels start to feel stiff, add an extra rinse cycle when you wash to ensure all of the extra soap is removed.

 - Do not bleach bath towels.
 Using harsh bleach on white or colored towels will weaken the fibers, ultimately reducing absorbency, diminishing softness, and resulting in tears or holes.

 - Consider special fabrics.
 Some towels—such as those blended with wool, linen, or rayon made from bamboo—may have different specifications than standard cotton towels when it comes to washing.
 Always check a product’s care instructions before laundering.

 - Dry towels properly.
 Washing towels is only half the battle when it comes to taking proper care.
 Follow our towel drying tips—from using a low-heat setting to using dryer balls instead of dryer sheets—to ensure your linens last.

 When you choose high-quality bath linens, you want to be able to use them for years—and washing them properly is the first step in making sure you can.
 Whether you’re laundering towels, bath mats, or robes, follow these same principles to keep the fabric soft, fluffy, and absorbent.
-Explore our Inspiration Guide for more bath and bedding tips and tricks.
+Explore our other Guides for more bath and bedding tips and tricks.